 But it is not.
 We are not here to sale a product or a curated subscription based reading list.
 There are no newsletters and no sign-up.
 No forms and no ebooks.
 We received freely, so we can give freely.

-We recommend that you read the following 150 books before you jump in the judgement train.
+I recommend that you read the following 150 books before you jump in the judgement train.

 Start by this one:

 Reality Transurfing 1: The Space of Variations by Vadim Zeland.

 Knowledge is the most powerful weapon available to crush down the wall of the ego.
 Jordan B. Peterson once said that the well-developed individual is the antidote to tyranny, and he's right.